Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 ###  Approach

 First, I created a function to check whether the number is palindrome or not.
-The function takes a  number and checks whether this number is equivalent to the reversed number, in which case the functions returns `True`  and `False`  otherwise.
+The function takes a  number and checks whether it is equivalent to the reversed number, in which case the function returns `True`  and `False`  otherwise.

 ```python
 def IsPalindrome(number):